How to Host a Tangled Birthday Party

 My daughter’s birthday party was a few weeks ago.
 Her birthday seemed to sneak up on us which had me scrambling.
 I started the planning on a Tuesday for the party 4 days later.
 She wanted a Tangled Party and I didn’t want to disappoint!
-Party planning wasn’t difficult, just time consuming.
+Party planning wasn’t difficult, just time-consuming.
 I got most of the ideas for the party from this website.

 First I created the invitation and emailed it out.
-Email me if you would like to get your own personalized invitation.

 Here she is cutting out her own Tangled Crown.